 - The first year, remove any flowers or fruit that escaped the pruning process.
 This allows plants to expend energy on establishment rather than producing fruit.

-- After establishment, rabbiteye blueberries require little pruning until they reach about 4 to 6 feet in height.
+- After establishment, rabbiteye blueberries require little pruning until they reach about 4 to 6 ft in height.
 At this point, a cane renewal pruning program should be started.
-Remove one to three of the largest canes each winter at 0 to 24 inches from ground level or a total of about 20 percent of the canopy (Figure 2).
-In areas where stem borers are a problem, make the pruning cuts at 24 inches.
-Over a period of five years the bush will be totally renewed.
+Remove one to three of the largest canes each winter at 0 to 24 in. from ground level or a total of about 20 percent of the canopy (Figure 2).
+In areas where stem borers are a problem, make the pruning cuts at 24 in.
+Over a period of 5 years the bush will be totally renewed.
 New, more productive canes will sprout from the old canes and will sprout below ground level.
-In addition, excessively tall canes can be pruned back to 6 feet each winter.
+In addition, excessively tall canes can be pruned back to 6 ft each winter.

 - Water the plants throughout the growing season when rainfall is not adequate.
 Irrigation of young plants is especially important.
 Adequate water is essential for plant growth and important for fruit bud formation that occurs in the fall.